Man held on $3M bond in death of 14-year-old Cleveland girl | WHIZ News

 Investigators haven’t provided details about how Alianna DeFreeze died.
 They say forensic evidence led them to 44-year-old Christopher Whitaker, of South Euclid (YOO’-klid).

-A message seeking comment was left Monday for the public defender who unsuccessfully argued for a lower bond during Whitaker’s initial appearance in Cleveland Municipal Court over the weekend.
+The public defender representing Whitaker argued unsuccessfully for a lower bond during his client’s initial appearance in Cleveland Municipal Court over the weekend.
+Whitaker’s attorney said Monday that he could not comment on the case because of client confidentiality.

 Whitaker was arrested last Thursday, days after the teen’s body was found.